osblinnikov/pytorch-binary/README.md

 # pytorch-binary-net
-reimplementation of tensorflow binary graph in specialized kernels with pytorch
+reimplementation of tensorflow binary graph as specialized kernels with pytorch